The Desires of Our Hearts

 After Job was humbled, God chastised Job’s friends for not speaking the truth about Him.
 Unlike Job, they did not speak accurately about God and His ways with Job.
 Their well-meaning attempts to help their friend led to speaking from their own reasoning, not God’s truth.
 We need more than an eternity to understand God!

 “O the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are his judgments, and His ways past finding out!
 For who hath known the mind of the Lord? or who hath been His counsellor?
+Or who hath first given to Him, and it shall be recompensed unto Him again?
+For of Him, and through Him, and to Him, are all things: to Whom be glory forever.
+Amen.”
+Romans 11:33-36 KJV

 So, as with Job, we are wise to yield, to surrender, regardless of our limited understanding.
 We need to say, as Jesus did in Gethsemane, “Not my will but Yours be done.”
 The more quickly we surrender our will to what God is saying and doing, the more quickly our wayward emotions will come in line with that surrender.
 Our submitted will is like an anchor we can hold on to when our thoughts and emotions buffet us in the matter.
 It begins to sink in that God Himself is in charge of every aspect of our lives.
 Other people cannot overrule what He allows to come and buffet us.

-As we wrestle with acceptance, resisting surrender, we find ourselves in a battle we cannot win.
+When we wrestle with acceptance, resisting surrender, we find ourselves in a battle we cannot win.
 Anything that we resist just grows stronger, prolonging our suffering.
 With our resistance, we are focusing on what we want that He is denying or has taken away, whether big or small.
 Our self-focus and desires grow stronger as we hold on, rather than surrender to the refusal God has given as our answer.
-If it is within our power to proceed without God’s blessing in the matter, when we think we know better than God, we definitely will suffer, as many Biblical examples reveal.

-When Christians take matters into their own hands, there are lessons but not good endings.
-We learn the lessons of God the hard way, which some strong-willed people seem to require.
-And we all can be strong-willed in desires we determined to have fulfilled, seeing them as essential.
-We may not count ourselves among the “strong-willed” but remember, this is about the deepest desires of our hearts.
+It may be surprising to discover we are among the “strong-willed” when God says NO, but remember, this is about the deepest desires of our hearts.
 God has just said “No” to what we most desperately want.
 When we insist on pursuing the desires of our hearts that He is not endorsing, we bring pain and sorrow to ourselves and others.
+Most of us have gone this way at some point or another,.

-Most of us have gone this way at some point or another, but the sooner and more completely we yield to God’s NO, the more quickly He is able to remove that desire from our hearts so it no longer plagues us.
+When God says NO, the sooner and more completely we yield to God’s NO, the more quickly He is able to remove that desire from our hearts so it no longer plagues us.
 So many seem not to realize that God cares about EVERY aspect of our lives.
 He is able to direct the desires of our hearts in the path He has chosen for us.
 More specifically, He not only works a surrender to and acceptance of His will, but we learn to trust that He does know best for us, far beyond what we desire.

 “…for it is God who is at work in you, both to desire and to work for His good pleasure.”
 Philippians 2:13